cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

 ## Notes

+11/27/2020

+Found that the Mapcomponent was picking up post p styling in the popup and tooltip bindings causing the usual quite nice autosizing of those to break.
+For now just went to the simplest possible text only popup.

 11/25/2020

 Happy Thanksgiving!
 Among many other things feeling thankful that I can continue to work on this project.